BridgeUP STEM Scholars

 About BridgeUP STEM Scholars

-BridgeUP STEM Scholars are Atlanta-area high school students, representing all backgrounds, who identify as girls or non-binary individuals who have had minimal or limited access to coding education and are interested in pursuing careers in computing.
+BridgeUP STEM Scholars are low-income, first generation Atlanta-area high school students who have had minimal or limited access to coding education and are interested in pursuing careers in computing.

 NCWIT and BridgeUP STEM logo